Georg Donatus, Hereditary Grand Duke of Hesse: Aftermath

-Prince Louis' wedding had been scheduled for the 20th but, following discussions with his future father-in-law Lord Geddes, was brought forward to the day following the accident (17 November), as a small and quiet ceremony with the guests dressed in mourning.
+Prince Louis's wedding had been scheduled for the 20th but, following discussions with his future father-in-law Lord Geddes, was brought forward to the day following the accident (17 November), as a small and quiet ceremony with the guests dressed in mourning.

 Immediately afterwards, he set off with his new wife Margaret to Belgium to visit the crash site.
 The funeral and burial of Georg Donatus and his family took place at the Rosenhöhe, Darmstadt, Hesse, a few days later.
 Attending were Prince Philip, Prince Christoph of Hesse, Gottfried, Prince of Hohenlohe-Langenburg, Prince Philipp of Hesse, Berthold, Margrave of Baden, Prince August Wilhelm of Prussia and Lord Louis Mountbatten, among others.
 A photograph of the funeral procession, showing Prince Louis as chief mourner, shows crowds saluting the mourners with the Hitler salute.
 World War II began less than two years later.

-The Hereditary Grand Duke and Duchess' fourteen-month-old daughter, Johanna, was the only one of the family who was not on board the aircraft.
+The Hereditary Grand Duke and Duchess's fourteen-month-old daughter, Johanna, was the only one of the family who was not on board the aircraft.
 She was adopted by her uncle Prince Louis and aunt Princess Margaret in early 1938.
 Johanna died of meningitis in 1939.

 With the death of the childless Prince Louis in 1968, the male line of the Hesse and by Rhine became extinct.

-In popular culture

-The crash figures in the plot of A Matter of Honour by Jeffrey Archer, in which Grand Duke Georg has in his possession the jewels of his aunt, the last Tsarina of Russia, which the KGB are looking for.
-There is no evidence in reality that this was the case.

-He is depicted in the Netflix series The Crown portrayed by German actor August Wittgenstein.